Tag Archives: statistics

 • Tarsus or tarsometatarsus, the “foot” or lowest part of the leg, from which two measurements can be made:

-• Middle toe (the 3rd and longest digit), measured from above, from its base at the metatarsal joint outward to the end of the toe, not including the talon.
-(Baldwin et al. 1931, Fig. 139)
+• Middle toe (the 3rd and longest digit), measured from above, from its base at the metatarsal joint outward to the end of the toe, not including the talon (Fig. 139 © Baldwin et al. 1931 as licensed by Creative Commons).The toe must be extended as straight as possible.

-• Length of the hallux talon, the chord from the talon’s tip to the point on top where it emerges from the skin of the toe.
-(See above, Bortolotti 1984c, Fig. 1d)
+• Length of the hallux talon, the chord from the talon’s tip to the point on top where it emerges from the skin of the toe. (see above, Bortolotti 1984c, Fig. 1d).

 • Specimens can provide reliable readings.